BlaqueDevs/se-assignment-day-5-technical-writing-and-review-shogunate4/README.md

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 Not only do they catch the eye of the target audience,they also provide             a sneak peek into what is being shown to them.
 ## 10. What are some best practices for creating effective headings and subheadings?
 These include consistency in headings,keeping them descriptive and integrating relevant               keywords.
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 Things like installation process and usage examples.
 ## 12. How can you succinctly convey the purpose and key features of a product?
-By prioritizing the most important things,using clear language and including visuals and
+By prioritizing the most important things,using clear language and including visuals and examples
-            examples.